emrickgarrett/PermutationsProblem/README.md

 # PermutationsProblem

 I originally had a solution for finding distinct permutations figured out, so now I just need to determine all possible combinations of strings order independent... recursive solution seemed to make the most sense.

-Still need to fix some compile issues that I brought over from my pseudocode implementation.
+I believe this will do it... but I will need to do some testing to verify.

 ```java
 import java.lang.Math; // headers MUST be above the first class